llien30/dl-util/README.md

-# Collection Utility Functions For Deep Learning Researchers
+# Utility Functions For Deep Learning Researchers

 ## Installation
 To install, type